Fráter György (Utišinović / Martinuzzi György) 1482-1551

 At this time, the contemporary Hungarians accused Martinuzzi of losing Buda and of “becoming the vassal of the Turks”.
 His hunger for power and unmeasurable political ambitions were criticized.
 It is true, that Martinuzzi never forgave himself for the loss of Buda.
 Of course, it is always easier to judge the situation long after the events.

-He made a treaty with Ferdinand in Gyalu in 1541 and began to organize Eastern Hungary in 1542.
+At the same time, the White Monk immediately began to organize Eastern Hungary in 1542.
 Pretty soon, Martinuzzi was able to seize most of the power, and Queen Isabella began to hate him from her full heart.
-According to the Treaty of Gyalu, Ferdinand would get Eastern Hungary if he could take Buda back from the Turks.
-Unfortunately, the Imperial army suffered a defeat at Pest in 1542 so the Treaty of Gyalu was dumped.
 On top of this, the angered Ottomans sent the army of Voivode Petru Rareş of Wallachia to invade Transylvania.
 Fortunately, Martinuzzi was also an excellent military leader and could defeat them.
 You can read more about the fights at Pest in 1542 here:

 Against all the odds, Martinuzzi tried to maintain a connection with Habsburg Ferdinand. though.
 He sent him the secret information about the Ottomans’ plans who wanted to attack Székesfehérvár and Esztergom castles in 1543.
 At the same time, the White Monk sent his envoys with his annual tax to the Sublime Porte as well.
 Because of this, Ferdinand was not trusting him unconditionally.